 Ethereum wallet ID: 0x5d41f2e86FeCD1205717B099a8546c5cF6F97e57

-The following publications have resulted from Wildbook-related work:
+The following publications have resulted or been supported by Wildbook-related work:

 The following publications have influenced our design and development of Wildbook: